parallelworks/test-workflow-action/README.md

 2. Submits the workflow
 3. Stops the PW resources started in (1)

+**Note:** If the resources requested by the workflow are already running, the workflow will use them and **not** shut them down.

+The inputs to the action are defined in the `action.yml` file here and are general so they apply to almost any PW workflow.
+To add this action to a PW workflow (stored in a separate repository since this repository stores only the action), there are at least two steps that are done in the **workflow repository**:

-The inputs to the action are defined in the `action.yml` file.
-The PW client requires the API key of the account for authentication.
-Store this key as a [Github secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets) in the repository with your PW workflow.
+1. The PW client requires the API key of the account for authentication.
+Store this key as a [Github secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets) in the repository with your PW workflow (**not** this repository).
-The code snippet below exemplifies how to add this action the Github repository of a PW workflow such that the worflow is tested with every new push:
+2. Tell GitHub that this action needs to be triggered whenever something (that you specify) happens in the **workflow repository** by adding this action to `.github/workflows/main.yaml` in the workflow repository.
+For example, the code snippet below adds this action the Github repository of a PW workflow such that the worflow is tested with every new push:

 ```
 on: [push]